The Story of Israel

 As important as they were, the patriarchs were not perfect men.
 Significantly the Bible does not attempt to cover up the flaws of even the founding fathers.
 They are there for all to see: Abraham lies and endangers his wife, Isaac lies, Jacob cheats.
 As the story continues, we see how often God’s people fall into sin.
 But here’s the point – God continues to be faithful, even when we are faithless.
 God does not work through perfect people; He chooses to use deeply flawed individuals, in spite of their sins, to accomplish His purposes.
 While we must strive to rid sin from our lives, we know that God will continue to work through us just as He worked through the imperfect heroes of ancient times.

-The Bible teaches that God elects specific individuals through whom He intends to accomplish His will.
+The Bible teaches that God elects specific people through whom He intends to accomplish His will.
 However, this election is never intended for the purpose of excluding other people from God’s promises.
 The nation of Israel was chosen to illuminate the way for all mankind.
 God intended Israel to be His servant (Isaiah 41:8), His witness (Isaiah 43:10) and His messenger (Isaiah 42:19) to the world.
+Eventually, God would bring his Messiah out of the nation of Israel, offering salvation to all from every nation who believe.

 As we will see in the continuing story of Israel, people often misunderstand the purpose of their calling.
 They think they are called because they are more righteous or have special favor with God.
 God does not call just a few to know Him, but He does call a few in a unique way so that God can be made known to the world.